die-net/deployer/README.md

 * Tracking of the most-recent version of each repo+tag in etcd.
 * Only allow one restart at a time via a lock in etcd.

-I'm thinking of the app as a sequence of channels:
+I'm thinking of the app as a sequence of channels.

+The external triggers are:

 * Build callback webhook: Send forcePull=repository[].repo_name to update channel.